awsdocs/amazon-ec2-user-guide/doc_source/concepts-reserved-instances-application.md

 You can view the charges online, or you can download a CSV file\.

 You can also track your Reserved Instance utilization using the AWS Cost and Usage Report\.
-For more information, see [Reserved Instances ](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-costusage-ri.html) under Cost and Usage Report in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Reserved Instances ](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-costusage-ri.html) under Cost and Usage Report in the *AWS Billing User Guide*\.

 ## Reserved Instances and consolidated billing<a name="concepts-reserved-instances-billing"></a>